allisonmorgan/software_engineering/essays/essay01/essay01.md

-# SQL: Overview
+# SQL

 ![Comic](https://imgs.xkcd.com/comics/exploits_of_a_mom.png "Her daughter is named Help I'm trapped in a driver's license factory.")

 _XKCD comic featuring SQL humor.
 Hopefully, by the end of this essay, you will understand the joke! ([Link](https://xkcd.com/327/))_

 SQL (["Structured Query Language"](https://en.wikipedia.org/wiki/SQL)) is a language for querying, manipulating, inserting, and deleting data within relational databases.
-And even though, it is [almost 50 years old](https://dl.acm.org/citation.cfm?doid=362384.362685), [many relational database systems](https://en.wikipedia.org/wiki/List_of_relational_database_management_systems) still used today, handle interactions through SQL statements.
-In the SQL commands below, I will show how SQL can be used on large data sets, to both aggregate features of several rows, and look at single rows in detail.
+Even though, SQL is [almost 50 years old](https://dl.acm.org/citation.cfm?doid=362384.362685), [many relational database systems](https://en.wikipedia.org/wiki/List_of_relational_database_management_systems) still used today, handle interactions through SQL statements.
+In the sections below, I will show how SQL can be used on large data sets, to both aggregate features of several rows, and look at single rows in detail.

 ### Syntax
 <!--img src="https://user-images.githubusercontent.com/6633242/35548378-3f09f0be-053c-11e8-9473-cad2b033350d.png" width="70%" title="Example Database"-->

-[Relational database](https://en.wikipedia.org/wiki/Relational_database) are those in which rows ("records") that contain common columns ("attributes") are stored within tables ("relations").
+[Relational databases](https://en.wikipedia.org/wiki/Relational_database) are those in which rows ("records") that contain common columns ("attributes") are stored within tables ("relations").
 Using the language of records, attributes, and relations, operations on relational databases using SQL statements generally follow a [format](https://en.wikipedia.org/wiki/SQL_syntax) that looks something like:
 ```SQL
 <SELECT/INSERT/UPDATE/DELETE> ... records ...
 	<FROM/INTO/SET> ... relation ...